mattiascibien/ivygen/contributing.md

 	- [Code of Conduct](#coc)

 ## <a name="coc"></a> Code of Conduct
-Help us keep Angular open and inclusive.
+Help us keep IvyGen open and inclusive.
 Please read and follow our [Code of Conduct][coc].